Jacob M. CrokePartner

 - Goldman Sachs in a trust instruction proceeding in Minnesota state court involving a synthetic CDO.

-- A major financial institution in connection with non-public regulatory and criminal investigations involving alleged insider trading, whistleblower claims and other issues.
+- A major financial institution in connection with a wide range of non-public regulatory and criminal investigations involving alleged insider trading, whistleblower claims and other issues.

 - A major financial institution in connection with stress test planning and related bank supervisory matters.